xiaoxx970/chatgpt-in-terminal/README.md

    cd ./chatgpt-in-terminal
    ```

-2. Write the OPENAI_API_KEY variable in the `.env` file in the project root directory, as follows
+2. Create  `.env` file and write the OPENAI_API_KEY variable into it, as follows

    ```shell
    OPENAI_API_KEY=your_API_KEY